 Obtaining field strengths that are higher than this is difficult due to saturation effects that completely ionize the mid-stratosphere where the electromagnetic pulse is generated.
 Basically, the process of generating the EMP in the middle of the stratosphere very quickly causes this region to become a fairly good electrical conductor, and therefore incapable of generating any additional EMP.

-The E1 EMP from a nuclear weapon is generated from gamma rays emitted by the weapons within the first microsecond after the nuclear detonation.
+The E1 EMP from a nuclear weapon is generated from gamma rays emitted by the weapon within the first microsecond after the nuclear detonation.
 One way of enhancing the EMP is simply to make sure that the weapon is constructed so that as much of the gamma radiation as possible escapes from the weapon and is radiated into the upper atmosphere in a wide area below the detonation.
-This can be done by making the weapon casing as transparent as possible to gamma radiation and by using chemical high-explosives that are also as transparent as possible to gamma rays after the high-explosive detonation.
-This means sacrificing some of the explosive energy of the weapon since the weapon would probably blow itself apart before reaching the maximum explosive power.
+This can be done as described in the first section above.
 The (relatively) gamma-ray-transparent casing only needs to be on the lower side of the weapon.
-The gamma radiation that is emitted into outer space is wasted.
+The gamma radiation that is emitted upward into outer space is wasted.

 The high-explosives on the earliest known nuclear weapons was quite thick, as was the very heavy outer casing.
 Even in the case of the 1952 super-oralloy fission weapon, which was quite sophisticated for its time, the chemical high-explosive surrounding the spherical shell of U-235 was 44 centimeters thick.